 This one is last on my list for obvious reasons.
 Advertising brings them out of the woodwork like nothing else, both the good and the bad.
 Worst of all, you need to leave a visible trail to do this kind of recruiting, since you're soliciting contact and have to have somewhere for that contact to occur (e-mail, PO Box, etc.) E-mail is not inviolable, a PO Box can be staked out by someone with a hidden agenda for making contact, and a phone number can be traced to your home quite easily in most circumstances.
 However, there are cases where the advertisement for new members is the best viable option.
 This method calls for extreme caution - lots of correspondence preceding the initial FTF, and several FTF's before any serious agreements can be made.
-You are dealing with a totally unknown quantity here - the person responding could be prepper maximus or some 13-year-old with a serious case of boredom.
+You are dealing with a totally unknown quantity here - the person responding could be survivalist maximus or some 13-year-old with a serious case of boredom.

 Another place to consider

-Many churches have started considering the ramifications of the Great Reset - and this is the perfect opportunity for someone who's already preparedness-smart to step in and help get the congregation organized.
+In the late 1990s, many churches started considering the ramifications of Y2K - and this was the perfect opportunity for someone who was already Y2K-smart to step in and help get the congregation organized.
 I regularly send information to my daughter, who in turn passes it out among her fellow churchgoers.
 With the added buying power of bulk ordering, getting your church to co-op food and supplies will save everyone time and money, and probably get your large order delivered in a more timely fashion.
-I must add here that my daughter was very surprised to find that several members of her church, including one of her sons' teachers, were already deep into preparations for an uncertain future - so don't be surprised to find out that some of those innocuous looking folks at the other end of the pew are actually closet preppers!
+I must add here that my daughter was very surprised to find that several members of her church, including one of her sons' teachers, had already gone deep into preparations for Y2K - so don't be surprised to find out that some of those innocuous looking folks at the other end of the pew are actually closet survivalists!

 Other things to consider when recruiting